-2024 Entertainment Industry Course Descriptor Statement of Attainment towards CUA30420 Certificate III in Live Production and Technical Services OR
+2025 Entertainment Industry Course Descriptor

-CUA30420 Certificate III in Live Production and Technical Services RTO - Department of Education - 90333, 90222, 90072, 90162
+Statement of Attainment towards CUA30420 Certificate III in Live Production and Technical Services OR CUA30420 Certificate III in Live Production and Technical Services RTO - Department of Education -90333, 90222, 90072, 90162

-Inis information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
 Notification of variations will be made in due time with minimal disruption or disadvantage.
-Course: Entertainment Industry 2 or 4 Preliminary and/or HSC units in total Board Developed Course (240 hour) (Statement of Attainment course) Industry Curriculum Framework (ICF) -Australian Tertiary Admission Rank Or (300 hour) 240 hour + 60 specialisation study (Certificate III in Live (ATAR) eligible course Production and Technical Services (delete if not delivering) 2, 4 or 5 Preliminary and/or HSC units in total

-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/Training/Details/CUA30420.
+Course: Entertainment Industry 2 or 4 Preliminary and/or HSC units in total Board Developed Course (240 hour) (Statement of Attainment Industry Curriculum Framework (ICF) -Australian Tertiary Admission Rank course) Or (300 hour) 240 hour + 60 specialisation study (Certificate (ATAR) eligible course III in Live Production and Technical Services (delete if not delivering) 2, 4 or 5 Preliminary and/or HSC units in total By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/Training/Details/CUA30420 .
 You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
 To gain this full qualification, you must achieve 15 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.
+Entry Requirements You must complete the VET enrolment process, supplying your USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
+HSC: All My Own Work must be completed before enrolling in this qualification.
+When selecting this course you should be interested in working in an entertainment environment and be able to use a personal digital device including a personal computer or laptop.